 The federal government randomly selects approximately 30% of all aid applicants for verification.
-This means the Financial Aid Office must verify the information on your Student Aid Report by collecting tax returns and other documents to confirm the accuracy of the information you submitted.
-The college will contact you to tell you the documents you need to provide.
+In order to better serve you, the Office of Financial Aid has partnered with CFI School Services (College Foundation Incorporated) to complete the verification process.
+CFI must verify the information on your Student Aid Report by collecting tax returns and other documents to confirm the accuracy of the information you submitted.
+CFI will contact you to tell you the documents you need to provide.
 You should submit all requested materials promptly to avoid delays in processing your application.

 What are the types of financial aid available to me?

 There are four main types of aid: grants, work-study, scholarships, and loans:

 Financial need is determined by taking the annual cost of your attendance and subtracting the amount that you and your family is expected to pay toward the cost (your Expected Family Contribution).
 The difference is your financial need.
 Based on this federal formula, families with the highest financial need will be expected to contribute less to the cost of the education and will be eligible for a greater percentage of grant assistance and other need based financial aid.
 Families whose EFC exceeds Cost of Attendance will be eligible for non-need assistance ordinary loans; the unsubsidized Federal Stafford and/or PLUS Loan.

 Does enrollment status determine the amount of financial aid that I will receive?